SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 `(S1 ^heading 526.432 ^true-heading 166.5)`.

-**size** — This function returns an integer symbol whose value is the count of WME aug- mentations on a given ID argument.
+**size** — This function returns an integer symbol whose value is the count of WME augmentations on a given ID argument.
 Providing a non-ID argument results in an error.
 For example:

 ```Soar